Astronaut, Pilot, Executive, Speaker

 – Experienced with a wide variety of audiences: university, corporate, federal government, foreign, civic, high school commencement, STEM

 – Live TV/Radio, extemporaneous talk show, governmental/corporate messaging

 – Experienced leader: US Air Force, NASA Division Level, CASIS Executive Director

 For more information on booking Astronaut Greg “Box” Johnson for speaking engagements or events please contact us here

 Astronaut Gregory H. “Box” Johnson (Col, USAF, Ret.) is an American former Air Force Officer and pilot, aerospace engineer, fighter/test pilot, MBA and NASA astronaut.
-He currently is the President and Executive Director for the Center for the Advancement of Science in Space (CASIS).

 While in the Air Force, Johnson flew the F-15E in support of Operations Desert Storm and Southern Watch.
 He has logged over 5,000 flight hours in more than 50 different aircraft.

 Johnson served as the pilot and primary robotic arm operator of STS-123 which delivered the Kibo logistics module and the Dextre robot arm to the International Space Station (ISS) as well as the pilot of STS-134, the final flight of Endeavour, personally delivering the most important particle detector ever designed to further the fundamental understanding of our universe.
 Johnson served as a CAPCOM for several missions including the final Hubble flight and was the astronaut representative to the External Tank (ET) foam impact test team that eventually proved that ET foam debris on ascent could critically damage the shuttle’s leading edge thermal protection system.